Theosophy

-Theosophy is a religion established in the United States during the late 19th century.
-It was founded primarily by the Ukrainian Helena Blavatsky and draws its teachings predominantly from Blavatsky's writings.
-Categorized by scholars of religion as both a new religious movement and as part of the occultist stream of Western esotericism, it draws upon both older European philosophies such as Neoplatonism and Asian religions such as Hinduism and Buddhism.
+Theosophy is a religious movement established in the United States in the late 19th century.
+Founded primarily by the Russian Helena Blavatsky and based largely on her writings, it draws heavily from both older European philosophies such as Neoplatonism and Indian religions such as Hinduism and Buddhism.
+Although many adherents maintain that Theosophy is not a religion, it is variably categorized by religious scholars as both a new religious movement and a form of occultism from within Western esotericism.

-As presented by Blavatsky, Theosophy teaches that there is an ancient and secretive brotherhood of spiritual adepts known as the Masters, who—although found around the world—are centered in Tibet.
-These Masters are alleged by Blavatsky to have cultivated great wisdom and supernatural powers, and Theosophists believe that it was they who initiated the modern Theosophical movement through disseminating their teachings via Blavatsky.
-They believe that these Masters are attempting to revive knowledge of an ancient religion once found around the world and which will again come to eclipse the existing world religions.
-Theosophical groups nevertheless do not refer to their system as a "religion".
-Theosophy preaches the existence of a single, divine Absolute.
-It promotes an emanationist cosmology in which the universe is perceived as outward reflections from this Absolute.
-Theosophy teaches that the purpose of human life is spiritual emancipation and says that the human soul undergoes reincarnation upon bodily death according to a process of karma.
-It promotes values of universal brotherhood and social improvement, although it does not stipulate particular ethical codes.
+As presented by Blavatsky, Theosophy teaches that there is an ancient and secretive brotherhood of spiritual adepts known as the Masters, who are found around the world but primarily centered in Tibet.
+These Masters were alleged by Blavatsky to have cultivated great wisdom and supernatural powers, and Theosophists believe they initiated the modern Theosophical movement through disseminating their teachings via Blavatsky.
+Theosophists believe that these Masters are attempting to revive knowledge of an ancient religion once found around the world that will again come to eclipse existing world religions.
+Theosophy holds a monist position that there exists a single divine Absolute and articulates an emanationist cosmology in which the universe is perceived as outward reflections from this Absolute.
+The purpose of human life is spiritual emancipation and the human soul undergoes reincarnation upon bodily death according to a process of karma.
+Universal brotherhood and social improvement are guiding principles, although there is no particular ethical framework.

 Theosophy was established in New York City in 1875 with the founding of the Theosophical Society by Blavatsky and Americans Henry Olcott and William Quan Judge.
 In the early 1880s, Blavatsky and Olcott relocated to India, where they established the Society's headquarters at Adyar, Tamil Nadu.
-Blavatsky described her ideas in two books, Isis Unveiled and The Secret Doctrine.
-Following Blavatsky's death in 1891, there was a schism in the Society, with Judge leading the Theosophical Society in America to split from the international organization.
-Under Judge's successor Katherine Tingley, a Theosophical community named Lomaland was established in San Diego.
-The Adyar-based Society was later taken over by Annie Besant, under whom it grew to its largest extent during the late 1920s, before going into decline.
-The Theosophical movement still exists, although in much smaller form than in its heyday.
+Blavatsky described her ideas in two books, Isis Unveiled and The Secret Doctrine, which became key texts within Theosophy.
+Following her death in 1891, there was a schism in the Society, with Judge leading the Theosophical Society in America (TSA) to split from the international organization.
+Under Judge's successor Katherine Tingley, a Theosophical community named Lomaland was established in San Diego, California.
+At its height in 1895, there were 102 American branches with nearly 6,000 members.
+The Adyar-based Society was later taken over by Annie Besant, under whom it grew to its largest extent during the late 1920s, before going into decline after the Great Depression.
+TSA has since been reincorporated as a national section of the global Theosophical Society, which has a global membership of roughly 26,606 across 70 countries, including over 3,550 in the United States.

-Theosophy played a significant role in bringing knowledge of South Asian religions to Western countries, as well as in encouraging cultural pride in various South Asian nations.
-A variety of prominent artists and writers have also been influenced by Theosophical teachings.
+Theosophy played a significant role in bringing knowledge of Eastern religions to the West and encouraging cultural pride in South Asia.
+Many prominent artists and writers have also been influenced by Theosophical teachings.
 Theosophy has an international following, and during the 20th century had tens of thousands of adherents.
-Theosophical ideas have also exerted an influence on a wide range of other esoteric movements and philosophies, among them Anthroposophy, the Church Universal and Triumphant, and the New Age.
+Theosophical ideas have also inspired over 100 esoteric movements and philosophies, among them Anthroposophy, the Church Universal and Triumphant, and the New Age.